IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 }}
 ```

 We should now see that application does perform slightly better.
-I was able to shave of 4-5 seconds off the user time for 10 consecutive runs which is about 300-400ms of CPU time every time we start-up our application.
-Not bad!
+I was able to shave of 2-3 seconds off the user time for 10 consecutive runs which is about 200-300ms of CPU time every time we start-up our application.
+That's not bad but surely we can do better.

 ## AOT Compilation